jihyeonseong/ESG-AI-investment-by-streamlit/README.md

    - This is important point, because year end and start is the evaluation period of company.
    - So you can get superior quality and quantity of article.

 2. The number of article that crawled means the power or influence of company to society (ex.
-551 press make article about MSFT)
+421 press make article about Netflix)
-   - This means, you can get rough information like company's trending degree from number of article
+   - This means, you can get rough information such as company's trending degree from number of article
 <br></br>

 ### What method is used to Scoring ESG?
-***Node2Vec is used!***
+***Gdelt and PySpark is used!***

 you can see more detail explanation at [here](https://snap.stanford.edu/node2vec/)
 <br></br>

 ### What method is used to form Portfolio?
-***Markowitz Portfolio Theory is used!***
+***Node2Vec and Markowitz Portfolio Theory is used!***

 you can see more detail explanation at [here](https://towardsdatascience.com/efficient-frontier-portfolio-optimisation-in-python-e7844051e7f)
 <br></br>